 The Intensive English Language Program (IELP) is designed for students who wish to improve their English in order to gain admission to an American college or university, and also for those who need to use fluent English in their professional lives.
 There are 23 class hours per week.
 Classes are communicative, integrating all language skills, and are taught at the beginning, intermediate, and advanced levels.
 Elective classes are offered one day per week and include TOEFL preparation, accent reduction, computer instruction, and idiomatic English, amongst others.
 Cultural activities expand each student's ability to use English in a variety of situations.

 In addition to the full-time intensive program, IELP also offers ESL 001 - Oral Communication for International Students.
 This class is intended for matriculated undergraduate and graduate international students.
 Off-campus students may also participate if their spoken English is at least an intermediate level.

-Prospective graduate students, including students entitled to a waiver of tuition, must submit a formal application for admission to the appropriate Graduate Admissions Office of the University and receive a letter formally admitting them to graduate study before registering for any courses in any session and for either full- or part-time study.
+Prospective graduate students, including students entitled to a waiver of tuition, must submit a formal application online for admission and receive a letter formally admitting them to graduate study before registering for any courses in any session and for either full- or part-time study.

 Admission to graduate study does not necessarily imply admission to candidacy for a degree.
 Students admitted in a program leading to a degree are considered later for admission to degree candidacy.
 Students admitted to nondegree study are limited to a maximum of 12 credits of study in this category unless an extension is granted.